-The roadway and culvert are in good condition.
+The approach roadway, deck, superstructure and substructure are in good condition.

 EASTON - PHILLIPSBURG TOLL BRIDGE FACILITY AND GROUNDS

 The buildings and structures located on the grounds have been maintained in a state of good repair, and are in overall fair condition.
 Overall the toll plaza is in satisfactory condition.